ljsinclair/featurebase-docs/docs/concepts/concept-ingest-eg-key-cardinality-low.md

 FeatureBase allows you to insert the data into a single row without losing the ability to query individual items.

-## Create the destination table statement
+## Step 2 - Create the destination table

 A Create Table statement is created and run: